 Bye, bye insecurities, bye, bye fears

 Once confidence and independence arrive, insecurities and fears leave.
-Actually, they get brutally beaten up and kicked out of the place.
+They get brutally beaten up and kicked out of the place.
 When you start doing things you were afraid of, it usually turns out they weren’t so scary in the first place.
-If you were afraid of walking around your neighborhood in the evening, as soon as you leave this neighborhood, you realize you’re quite fine with exploring foreign cities on your own, even if it includes some night walks.
-If you were a bit shy and talking to strangers wasn’t the easiest thing, after meeting a couple of backpackers you start feeling more comfortable with new people and realize approaching someone isn’t such a big deal.
+If you were scared of walking around your neighborhood in the evening, as soon as you leave this area, you realize you’re quite okay with exploring foreign cities on your own, even if it includes some night walks.
+If you were a bit shy and talked to strangers wasn’t the easiest thing, after meeting a couple of backpackers you start feeling more comfortable with new people and realize approaching someone isn’t such a big deal.
 Traveling means moving forward not only literally, but also metaphorically.
-Each time you cross a border, a part of what you thought was you stays behind: an old anxiety, a self-doubt, a piece of guilt or timidity that used to be overwhelming.
+Each time you cross a border, a part of what you thought was your stay behind: an old anxiety, a self-doubt, a piece of guilt or timidity that used to be overwhelming.

-So you reached a nice town and plan to spend their only one day, but you feel so exhausted going out doesn’t sound appealing?
+So you reached a beautiful town and planned to spend their only one day, but you feel so exhausted going out doesn’t sound appealing?
 Nobody will judge if you stay in the hotel and just read a book.
 Did you say something silly in front of a group of people?
-You can forget it easily and there’s no one to remind you of the humiliation weeks later.
-You can eat as much as you want with nobody starring at you as if you just turned into a bear, you can dance like crazy till the morning and no one will say you’ve taken it too far or, even if they do, who cares?
+You can forget it quickly, and there’s no one to remind you of the humiliation weeks later.
+You can eat as much as you want with nobody staring at you as if you just turned into a bear, you can dance like crazy till the morning and no one says you’ve taken it too far or, even if they do, who cares?
 You don’t have to see them again!
-Sure, it’d be great to always have such an attitude, but it’s just way easier to maintain while traveling.
-Practice the “not caring about judgments” way of thinking during the trip and then it’ll become easier at home too.
+Sure, it’d be great always to have such an attitude, but it’s just way easier to maintain while traveling.
+Practice the “not caring about judgments” way of thinking during the trip, and then it’ll become easier at home too.

 Time for meditation, reflection, and philosophy in general